rodrigobell/twitter-clone/README.md

 # Project 5 - twitter-clone

-Time spent: **X** hours spent in total
+Time spent: 15 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [ ] Profile page:
+- [x] Profile page:
-   - [ ] Contains the user header view
+   - [x] Contains the user header view
-   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+   - [x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [x] Home Timeline: Tapping on a user image should bring up that user's profile page
-- [ ] Compose Page: User can compose a new tweet by tapping on a compose button.
+- [x] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented:

-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [x] When composing, you should have a countdown in the upper right for the tweet limit.
+(Implemented in lower left.)
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Profile Page
+- [x] Profile Page
    - [ ] Implement the paging view for the user description.
    - [ ] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
    - [ ] Pulling down the profile page should blur and resize the header image.